sandroid1/node-bandwidth-example/README.md

 For Chaos conference run this command again with another number to it to the conference (first member is owner)

-For Sip app open home page in browser first (http://domain)  and follow instructions on it
+For Sip app open home page in browser first (http://domain) and follow instructions on it.
+There is one caveat as when this app create its domain, this will take around 10 minutes to be available for use in your SIP client.

 ### Deploy on heroku